bahrus/re-src/README.md

 The "target-caching" component affects hyperlinks with attribute "be-caching".
 This attribute can also be customized.

 What target-caching does is it intercepts the hyperlink's click event.
-The first time, it let's the link pass through normally.
+The first time, it lets the link pass through normally.
 After that, it blocks the link ("preventDefault"), since the iframe was already loaded.
 In either case, it sets attribute "data-selected" attribute on the target iframe.

 Unfortunately, if one clicks on both link A, and link B, both iframes will now have "data-selected" attribute, which means we can't use CSS to hide previously selected iFrames.

-The web component ["at-most-one"](https://github.com/bahrus/at-most-one) prevents multiple instances of the same attribute within its child elements:
+The web component ["at-most-one"](https://github.com/bahrus/at-most-one) prevents multiple instances of the same attribute within its (nested) child elements:

 ```html
 <at-most-one attribute="data-selected">